Skip to main content

 useStopEventPropagation

-Used by the default Rule and RuleGroup components to prevent default behavior and stop propagation of events (e.g., a MouseEvent after clicking a <button>).
-Takes a function that accepts a MouseEvent and context parameters; returns a new function that calls event.preventDefault() and event.stopPropagation() before calling the original function with the same arguments.
+Used by the default Rule and RuleGroup components to prevent default behavior and stop event propagation (e.g., a MouseEvent after clicking a <button>).
+Takes a function that accepts a MouseEvent and context parameters, then returns a new function that calls event.preventDefault() and event.stopPropagation() before calling the original function with the same arguments.

 function useStopEventPropagation(